sumitsuman/sumitsuman.github.io/aboutme.md

 You can find more detailed [resume here](http://sumitsuman.com/resume).
 You may also follow me on [Twitter](https://twitter.com/arraysum).

 I live in Berlin and always available for a cup of coffee.

-Email me at my "firstname"."lastname"@gmail.com to schedule it.
+**How to contact me:**

+* Drop me a line at sumitsuman+website@gmail.com
+* For commercial engagement (recruiters / expert networks), please use [21.co/sumitsuman](https://21.co/sumitsuman).
+I donate to [Folding at Home](http://folding.stanford.edu/)